openregulatory/templates/templates/qms/sop-update-of-regulations.md

 If a new or revised applicable regulation is brought to their attention, the QMO updates the List of Applicable Regulations.
 Where necessary, updates to medical devices are implemented according to the change management process.
 Where updates to the organization’s quality management system processes are necessary, the QMO implements those directly or delegates implementation to the respective process owners.

-The QMO communicates new or revised regulation to relevant members of the organization (e.g. process owners or product managers).
-Management is informed of new or revised regulation at least annually as part of the Management Review.
+The QMO communicates new or revised regulations to relevant members of the organization (e.g. process owners or product managers).
+Management is informed of new or revised regulations at least annually as part of the Management Review.
 As part of the relevant section of the Management Review Report, it is evaluated if updates to applicable regulations have been implemented effectively.

 |              |                                                                                                  |